sneakybikimeh/CS2-Radio_player/README.md

         \...\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg\radio_player\

-Launch the game, boot up a practice server where you can turn on sv_cheats 1 and type in the console the following command: `exec radio_player\radio_player.cfg`.
+Launch the game, boot up a practice server where you can turn on sv_cheats 1 and type in the console the following command:

+        exec radio_player\radio_player.cfg

 Your console should display a message saying : "RADIO_PLAYER loaded succesfully ! :)"; otherwise you must have a path issue and the file did not load correctly.